 - What superannuation do you and your partner have?
 Do you know the name of the fund?

-The more of this pre-work you do the quicker it will be for your Family Lawyer in Adelaide to get to the nub of your problem, and the more cost effective your meeting.
+The more of this pre-work you do the quicker it will be for your Family Lawyer to get to the nub of your problem, and the more cost effective your meeting.